lj020326/ansible-datacenter/docs/ansible-firewall-example.md

 ## Alternative Approach using variable naming convention

-The [varnames lookup plugin](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/varnames_lookup.html) can be used to derive all variables matching a pattern (e.g., 'firewall_ports__*') to derive all the firewall variable port definitions/specifications for an inventory host.
+The [varnames lookup plugin](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/varnames_lookup.html) can be used to derive all variables matching a pattern (e.g., 'firewalld_ports__*') to derive all the firewall variable port allowed specifications for an inventory host.

 The variables will need to exist in the inventory as group vars or host vars for the variable lookup plugin approach to work.